troublegum/micropyserver/README.md

 ## Install

 Download a code and unpack it into your project folder.
-Use Thonny IDE or other IDE to load your code in ESP8266/ESP32 board.
+Use Thonny IDE or other IDE for upload your code in ESP8266/ESP32 board.

 ## Quick start